 Mental models are frameworks for thinking.
 Depending on the context, mental models take different forms.
 A common analogy is that they are like tools in a toolbox.

 Mental models help Product Managers to learn how systems work and to make better decisions.

+A mental model is a representation of how something works.
 Making good decisions without needing to know every detail is a common scenario.
-Mental models are frameworks for thinking.
-They simplify complex things by cutting through the noise.
+A mental model simplify complex things by cutting through the noise.

 There are a few mental models that are relevant to the key aspects of Product Management.

 On this section

 This model helps Product Managers to prioritize, which is key to succeed.
 The idea is to clearly define what urgent and important mean and use the matrix to determine which quadrant a task belongs.

 What is important is seldom urgent and what is urgent is seldom important - Dwight Eisenhower

 The four classes, in order, are:

 - Urgent and important: Tasks you should do immediately.